jitendra3109/EngineeringBlogs/README.md

 ### Thanks

-If you find worth it then please star and share it.
+If you find worth,please star and share it amoung your community.

-## Most Welcome, your opne source Contribution
+## Most Welcome, your Contribution.

-Please send PR if you find some important but please at least once see the [contribute guide](https://github.com/jsroyal/EngineeringBlog/blob/master/CONTRIBUTING.md).
+Please send PR if you find something important and also please see the [contribute guide](https://github.com/jsroyal/EngineeringBlog/blob/master/CONTRIBUTING.md).